oldrich-s/musicope/README.md

 # Introduction

 Musicope is an open-source online piano game.
 You can play the game or find further information at the [Musicope][6] website.
 Notice, that currently, you must have [Jazz plug-in][9] installed to play the game.
+It must be stressed, that Musicope is in its **alpha** phase with a lot of bugs, lack of features and lack of documentation.
+You are therefore more than welcome to contribute!
+You can enhance the Musicope [website][6], [file a bug][7], or discuss the game in the Musicope [forum][8].
+Any type of contribution is welcome!

 The aim of the introduction is to give a brief overview of the game logic and source structure.
-You are more than welcome to contribute to the source, [file a bug][7], or discuss the game in the Musicope [forum][8].
-Any type of contribution is welcome!

 The game consists of two separate views - [Game view][1] and [List view][2].

-## Game View
+## [Game View][1]

 Game View is the core of the game.
 It behaves as a completely separate web-page.
 You can therefore start the Game View separately by calling a single URL link such as [thisone][4].